nushell/nushell.github.io/book/commands/each_while.md

 title: each while
 categories: |
   filters
-version: 0.70.0
+version: 0.71.0
 filters: |
-  Run a block on each element of input until a $nothing is found
+  Run a block on each element of input until a null is found
 usage: |
-  Run a block on each element of input until a $nothing is found
+  Run a block on each element of input until a null is found
 ---

 # <code>{{ $frontmatter.title }}</code> for filters